Lesson ten: Editing in Premiere Pro

 12. frame capture for cover

-Frame Capture for cover: If you haven’t made one already, click the camera icon above the timeline, and direct your jpg to the preferred location for use as a cover in Facebook and Vimeo.
+Frame Capture for cover: Click the camera icon above the timeline, and direct your jpg to the preferred location for use as a cover in Facebook and Vimeo.

 13. final render and save